tolkit/gfatk/README.md

 # gfatk

-Exploratory functions to manipulate Graphical Fragment Assembly Format (GFA), and Graph Alignment Format (GAF).
-Not very useful yet.
+Exploratory functions to manipulate Graphical Fragment Assembly Format (GFA), and Graph Alignment Format (GAF) files.

+All code should be considered a prototype, with minimal testing.

 ## Usage

 ### gfatk linear

 Turn a GFA into a linear sequence by traversing the graph, using each segment only once.
 This is an NP hard problem (Hamiltonian Path).
-The code currently is very much prototype and untested.

 ```
 gfatk-linear